China is gripped by insecurity, Australia's most senior diplomat says

 China responded by imposing tariffs on Australian commodities, including wine and barley and limited imports of Australian beef, coal and grapes, moves described by the United States as “economic coercion”.

-China is Australia’s largest trading partner.
-In the 12 months to March, Australia exported A$149 billion ($112.45 billion) worth of goods to China, down 0.6% from the previous year.
-Exports, however, have been supported by strong prices for iron ore, the largest single item in trade with China.
+However China remains Australia’s largest trading partner.
+In the 12 months to March, Australia exported A$149 billion ($112 billion) worth of goods to China, down 0.6% from the previous year, but exports have been supported by strong prices for iron ore, the largest single item in trade with China.

 Adamson’s speech came just hours after a widely watched poll showed Australians’ trust in China has plunged and for the first time more people view Beijing as a security threat than a economic partner.